Cashew1337/React_Portfolio/develop/README.md

 ## Usage

-Navigate the page to view my projects and learn a little about me
+Navigate to https://cashew1337.github.io/React_Portfolio/ to view my projects and learn a little about me

 ## License